pavlik-dev/mpgram-for-render/README.md

 # MPGram Web

+### This fork cuts docker-compose.yaml.
+A single container is created where all the necessary applications run.
+This is done to provide the ability to deploy a container on [Render](https://render.com/) for free.

+### You can also deploy this container both on your server and on any other hosting.

+### IMPORTANT!
+Follow the instructions regarding the telegram API, otherwise the operation of the container is not guaranteed.

+### No changes were made to the remaining files.

 Lightweight Telegram web client based on MadelineProto.

 Test instance is available at <a href="https://mp.nnchan.ru/">https://mp.nnchan.ru</a> (not guaranteed to run a stable version).